Military Technical Institute

-Institute history
+The institute has 22 laboratories, and it is situated on 212 acres (86 hectares), with 177,000 square meters laboratories and office space, mostly in Belgrade neighborhood of Žarkovo.

+History

 After the World War II, Federal People's Republic of Yugoslavia had a need to independently develop military technology and reduce dependence from foreign supply with given political situation of that time and future political course.
 By a decision of the Secretary of Defense and a proclamation by the Yugoslav president Josip Broz Tito, VTI was founded in 1948 as the Military Technical Institute of the Land Forces (Vojnotehnički institut Kopnene vojske; abbr.
 VTIkov) in Belgrade.

 In 1973, the VTI was integrated with several smaller military research and development institutes.

-In 1992 it assimilated the dissolved Aeronautical Technical Institute in Žarkovo, and minor parts (located in Serbia) of the Nautical Institute (Brodarski institut) from Zagreb, supposedly as an effort to reduce developing cost and maintenance.
+In 1992, it incorporated the dissolved Aeronautical Technical Institute in Žarkovo, and minor parts (located in Serbia) of the Nautical Institute (Brodarski institut) from Zagreb, supposedly as an effort to reduce developing cost and maintenance.
 Since 1992 the institute has changed name several times, reflecting the political changes in the country, starting with Technical Institute of the Yugoslav Armed Forces.